nzilberstein/Langevin-MIMO-detector/README.md

 Massive MIMO detector based on an annealed version of the Unadjusted Langevin Algorithm (ULA)

-This repo contains the official implementation of the "Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics" paper (arXiv:).
+This repo contains the official implementation of the "Detection by Sampling: Massive MIMO Detector based on Langevin Dynamics" paper (arXiv:2202.12199).
+Link:

 ## Code